-ED BAIERLEIN, Director/manager of Germinal Stage Denver, was born August 27, 1943, in Wilmington, Delaware and was raised in Jersey City, New Jersey and in Claymont, Delaware.
+ED BAIERLEIN, President and Director/manager of Germinal Stage, Inc., was born August 27, 1943, in Wilmington, Delaware and was raised in Jersey City, New Jersey and in Claymont, Delaware.
 He received his BA in English from Gettysburg College in 1965 and his MA in Theatre Arts from Penn State University in 1967.
 While at Penn State, he studied under a Shubert Playwriting Fellowship.
-He enlisted in the USAF in 1968 and spent most of his four-year tour at Lowry AFB in Denver CO.
+He enlisted in the USAF in 1968 and spent his four-year tour at Lowry AFB in Denver CO and Johnston Island in the Pacific.

 He was Playwright-in-Residence at The Changing Scene Theatre in Denver from 1970 to 1972 and Associate Director and Production Coordinator at The Third Eye Theatre in Denver from 1972 to 1973.
-In 1973, he co-founded Germinal Stage Denver.
+In 1973, he co-founded Germinal Stage, Inc.

 As a director, he has staged over 190 productions since 1974, including plays by Betti, Chekhov, Pinter, Anouilh, O'Neill, Osborne, Williams, de Ghelderode, Camus, Handke, Shaw, Wesker, Cocteau, Ionesco, Rabe, Stoppard, Beckett, Orton, Synge, Pirandello, Sartre, Coward, Brecht, Ibsen, Shepard, and Shakespeare.
 Often, he plays in the productions he directs and designs set and lights.
 Practically speaking, he is more interested in investigating the community of actors and audience in real space than in making statements or interpreting them.
 He was nominated four times by the Denver Drama Critics Circle for "Best Director" (receiving the award for Travesties in 1993 and Suddenly Last Summer in 1999) and, in 1987, received Westword's "Best Director" Award.
 He received the Denver Post Ovation "Best Year for a Director" award in both 2005 and 2010 and, in 2007, received the Ovation "Best Director" Award for More Stately Mansions and the award for "Theatre Person of the Year."